nmake/jetpack/docs/filter/stats.md

 ## `stats`

 Generate statics for a list of keys.
 The parent key name is used for the statistics key name, and each group of statistics is prepended with `count_of`.
-This is useful to generate summary information from detail engine output.
+This is useful to generate summary information from detailed output.
 Use the `only_stats` if the original detailed information is not required.

 ### Used with cli_parse_transform as a transform